zidovudine (injection) (cont.)

 How should I use zidovudine injection (Retrovir)?

-Zidovudine is given as an injection through a needle placed into a vein.
-Your doctor, nurse, or other healthcare provider will give you this injection.
-You may be given instructions on how to inject your medicine at home.
-Do not use this medicine at home if you do not fully understand how to give the injection and properly dispose of needles and other items used in giving the medicine.
+Zidovudine is injected into a vein through an IV.
+You may be shown how to use an IV at home.
+Do not self-inject this medicine if you do not fully understand how to give the injection and properly dispose of used needles, IV tubing, and other items used to inject the medicine.

 You may also store the mixed medication in a refrigerator, but you must use it within 48 hours.